-In a container of deodorant, you may find aluminum compounds, parabens, stearates, triclosan, propylene glycol, triethanolamine (TEA), diethanolamine (DEA), fragrances, dye, and artificial colors.
+In a single container of antiperspirant deodorant, you may find aluminum compounds, parabens, stearates, triclosan, propylene glycol, triethanolamine (TEA), diethanolamine (DEA), fragrances, dye, and artificial colors.

 NO!
 Sweating is one of the ways your body detoxifies itself and is a natural healthy process.
 Plus, aluminum can interfere with estrogen levels causing a hormone imbalance.